tddts/tools/README.md

 **_Currently in developement_**
 # tools-core
-Tools for desktop Java applications.
+Various tools for Java application.

 ## Build requirements
 JDK 8 (1.8.0_131 or higher)